What Can Nutritional Therapy Help With?

 Autoimmunity

 Autoimmune disorders are the fastest-growing group of chronic illnesses worldwide and account for the highest level of disability among sufferers.
-They include Hashimoto's thyroiditis, Crohn's, coeliac disease, colitis, asthma, multiple sclerosis, rheumatoid arthritis, etc. The GAPS diet can successfully regulate an overactive immune system by addressing the composition of the gut microbiome, thereby improving nutritional status and healing gut permeability.
+They include Hashimoto's thyroiditis, Crohn's, coeliac disease, multiple sclerosis, Graves’ disease, and rheumatoid arthritis.
+The GAPS diet can successfully regulate an overactive immune system by addressing the composition of the gut microbiome, thereby allowing healing of the permeable gut and associated tissue damage.

 Psychiatric Problems